Lunarbits222/Lunarbits222/README.md

 Lock Up Wallet Address: bc1pezrzw78598nup93l3dr4ueekkwzdgnryw5jzxcs050c04cdk7uzss88val

 Locked Up Tokens i.e, Mininum 197.77 million Lunarbits are to Be transferred to escrowed third party qualified financial institution ( such as Coinbase, or Gemini or other) cold wallet storage upon the Lunarnits public listing, as per Lunarbits DAO Foundation Advisory Guidlines and released per schedule each year determined by DAO which may also determine to burn certain reserved Lunarbits tokens.
+### Burning Provision for Lunarbits Treasury Reserve:
+To enhance the Lunarbits tokenomics and create deflationary pressure that could potentially increase token value over time, implementing effective token-burning strategies is a strong approach.
+Token burning involves permanently removing tokens from circulation, reducing the total supply and signaling scarcity to investors.
+A burn proposal is being considered by the Lunarbits advisory team and such proposals and new proposals will likely be a part of the DAO voting process.
+Learn more about the first such burn proposal at https://docs.google.com/document/d/1bJxL_VNfzsQH440dlbZHcDXWfCRSfGpsmiCnSeug_ug/edit?usp=sharing

 https://lunarbits222.com/